Singer Luke Combs pays for funerals of 3 who died after show

 “For him to reach out and do that, I don’t even have the words.
-I wish I could just give him a hug,” said Meeka Sova, the mother of Kole Sova.
+I wish I could just give him a hug,” Meeka Sova, the mother of Kole Sova, said.

 Sova, 19, William “Richie” Mays Jr., 20, and Dawson Brown, 20, were found dead in a travel trailer on July 17.
 Police said the friends were exposed to emissions from a portable generator that was too close to their camper.
 Two more young men remain in a hospital.